BaguetteBoiTuna/NTPU/2024-11-09-midterm_report_dante_dlfia.md

 ### Importance of Pre-processing

 1. **Normalization**:
    - **Benefit**: Wildlife images can vary widely in lighting conditions, leading to different pixel intensity scales across images.
 Normalization ensures that pixel values are standardized across all images, creating a uniform range, typically between 0 and 1.
+This consistency helps the model learn faster and reduces sensitivity to intensity fluctuations, providing more stable training results.